Soccer game kept woman away from condo wing that collapsed

-SURFSIDE, Fla.
-(AP) — A soccer game may have saved Patricia Avilez's life.
+SURFSIDE, Fla. — A soccer game may have saved Patricia Avilez’s life.

 Avilez’s brother-in-law lives in a condo located in the wing of a 12-story beachfront condo building that collapsed in a town outside Miami early Thursday, killing at least one person.